-The principal activity of the Company is retailing of baby, children and maternity product.
-Other information relating to subsidiary companies is as disclosed in Note 11 to the financial statements.
+The principal activity of the Company is retailing of maternity, baby and children's wear and product.
+The information on the name, place of incorporation, principal activities, and percentage of issued share capital held by the Company in each subsidiary company is as disclosed in Note 11 to the financial statements.